Arkansas 14-year-old accidentally shot by friend, later dies at hospital, authorities say

 Wesley Penny said the unnamed 14-year-old died at the LSU Medical Center in Shreveport.

-The sheriff’s office began investigating after the boy’s friend accidentally shot him sometime around 11 p.m., the Texarkana Gazette previously reported.
-Deputies arrived at a house in the 11000 block of U.S. Highway 71 and found the boy in critical condition.
+The sheriff's office began investigating after the boy's friend, according to authorities, accidentally shot him sometime around 11 p.m.
+Monday, the Texarkana Gazette previously reported.
+Deputies arrived at a house in the 11000 block of U.S. 71 and found the boy in critical condition.

 Deputies also closed a section of the highway to allow the LifeNet helicopter to land, a news release said.
 The helicopter then took the boy to Shreveport.